Harsh-Pratap-Singh/leetcode/Readme.md

 Pretty common type of LL problem just remember to have a pointer to head of even that we can later odd->next = ptr_even_head.
 - Time complexity : O(n)
 - Space complexity : O(1)

+### 118th Problem
+**Difficulty : medium**
+I just learn how to implement trie it is on the medium side with implementation .
+- Time complexity : #
+- Space complexity : #